 I revised the darned recipe one more time, until, I made it to the lucky Banana Bread no.7!

-Sorry, no recipe for Banana Bread no.7 — it’s locked away for safe-keeping, aka, my dream.
+Sorry, no recipe for Banana Bread no.7 — it’s locked away for safe-keeping, aka, my dream of opening up a bakery.
 It is my pride and joy, and will keep my motivated to reach my goal.
-Scroll down below for my other banana bread recipe though!

 For those of you who are big on protein, here is a recipe I made after Banana Bread no.7 with the proper protein powder!
 I guess you could call this my 8th edition, but, the 7th was pretty much perfect already ;D hehe.
 For the 8th edition, I wasn’t baking in my dorm for once, I was in Canada spending Christmas Vacation at the Mont Tremblant resort!
 I sat in the clean, wide open kitchen, thinking of what I could dump into the mixing bowl without the end product turning into a complete disaster.
 I had some almond meal, some flax, some oats and some honey on hand.
 That would do right?
 Yup!
 They did do.